Balmorhea Independent School District

-Balmorhea Independent School District is a public school district based in Balmorhea, Texas (USA).
-The district operates one high school, Balmorhea High School.
+The Balmorhea Independent School District is a public school district based in Balmorhea, Texas.
+The district operates one K-12 school, Balmorhea School.

+The district includes Balmorhea and some surrounding unincorporated areas.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $29,078,000.
 The maintenance tax rate was $0.117 and the bond tax rate was $0.001 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency. thirty-five percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).